badbruce07/badbruce07.github.io/_posts/2014-11-12-weekly-tasks.markdown

 ---

 On November 12, 2014 I continued on HarvestAPI main page and determined the width size of the background image to be 1900x1250 pixels.
 I used gimp editor to make the adjustments for the top of the page.
+Upon realizing that the background image had some serious complications when seen on mobile view, I had to made a full screen resolution just as the original agency jekyll template had.
 I did some pages for the menus to have a green colour instead of white since it is too bright for the top of the page's background. <br/>

 {% highlight css %}